General Glover Farmhouse: General Glover's Farmhouse

 John Glover would continue to live at the farm, and operate his business from the house.
 William Bentley would frequently join land surveys around Salem, and mentioned speaking with Glover about his proposal to build a canal via Forest River that would link his farm to the sea.
 This would permit his vessels to unload goods in Salem and bring them up in smaller boats to his store at the farm.
 However this was never realized.
 John Glover would live here the remainder of his life, until his death in January 1797.

 After his death, the farm property was purchased by John Glover's daughter Mary and her husband Robert Hooper.

 Transfer from Salem to Swampscott

 The farm and house was eventually sold by the Glover descendants in the late 1800s.
-The land that the house sat on, the "Salem Gore", would be transferred from Salem to the town of Swampscott in 1867.
+The land that the house sat on, the "Salem Gore", a strip of land that ran from present day Vinnin Square to Preston Beach, would be transferred from Salem to the town of Swampscott in 1867.